burak-upstash/note_taker_slackbot/README.md

 ### What this Slackbot does?
 * Events:
     * New channel created:
-        * When a new channel created, posts a message to `general` channel stating that such an event happened.
+        * When a new is channel created, posts a message to `general` channel stating that such an event happened.
     * Slackbot mentioned:
         * Whenever the bot is mentioned, posts a message to `general` channel stating